Welcome

 Retention of Records

 Rule 13.1 requires firms to store accounting records securely and retain them for at least six years from the date of the last entry.
-This includes client ledgers, cash accounts, bank statements, and reconciliations.
+This includes client ledgers, cash accounts, bank statements, reconciliations, and the central record of bills.
+Electronic records must be retained in a form that cannot be altered, and should be reproducible promptly if required.

 Revision Tip